-The "revision grace period" policy is for programming projects.
-If you are unable to fulfill a programming project requirement to your satisfaction before the due date for any reason, you may notify the learning assistants and instructors (via a Canvas comment along with an initial on-time submission) that you plan to submit a revision.
+The "revision grace period" policy is for labs and programming projects.
+If you are unable to fulfill a lab or programming project requirement to your satisfaction before the due date for any reason you may notify the learning assistants and instructors (via a Canvas comment along with an initial on-time submission) that you plan to submit a revision.
 You may then submit a revision within 3 days.
-The final exam is not eligible for revisions.
+Discussion posts and exams are not eligible for revisions.